datacontroller/docs.datacontroller.io/docs/column-level-security.md

 ---
 layout: article
 title: Column Level Security
-description: Restrict tables in SAS such that users can only view or edit specific columns according to their group membership.
+description: Column Level Security prevents end users from viewing or editing specific columns in SAS according to their group membership.
 og_image:  https://docs.datacontroller.io/img/rls_table.png
 ---

 # Column Level Security

-Column level security is implemented by mapping _allowed_ columns to a list of groups.
+Column level security is implemented by mapping _allowed_ columns to a list of SAS groups.
+In VIEW mode, only allowed columns are visible.
+In EDIT mode, allowed columns are _editable_ - the remaining columns are read-only.

 ## Configuration

-The columns in MPE_COLUMN_LEVEL_SECURITY should be configured as follows:
+The variables in MPE_COLUMN_LEVEL_SECURITY should be configured as follows:

 ### CLS_SCOPE
 Determines whether the rule applies to the VIEW page, the EDIT page, or ALL pages.